ekourtakis/BillVision/README.md

    ```sh
    python train_model.py
    ```
    The script trains a new model and, if successful, exports it as a TFLite file.
-The exported model is saved to the Android app's assets directory, making it ready for immediate testing.
+The exported model is saved to the Android app's assets directory, making it ready for immediate testing (see Android build instructions above).

    Run `deactivate` to exit the virtual environment.